thuddo23/ClassicToon/README.md

 <div>
   <pre>

-Book's Story — free and open-source Material You eBook reader.
+ClassicToon — free and open-source Material You eBook reader.
 Copyright (C) 2024-2025 Acclorite

 This program is free software: you can redistribute it and/or modify